wbcsd/pact-conformance-service/docs/v2-test-cases-expected-results.md

 This document outlines the test cases used to validate PACT API V2 implementations, their expected responses, and example payloads.

+To achieve conformance status for a given version of the Technical Specifications, a solution must pass all Mandatory test cases for that version.

 ## Test Case #1: Obtain auth token with valid credentials
+_Mandatory: V2.0, V2.1, V2.2, V2.3_

 This test verifies the ability to obtain an authentication token using valid credentials.